austral/austral.github.io/tutorial/borrowing.md

 Because `R` is not known to the compiler outside the `borrow` statement.

+Regions are not values: they are types, which exist only within a scope, and are used to tag reference types so they can't escape.
+The reason we use the `borrow` statement in this case is it makes it completely explicit, in the source code, how long the reference lives.

 As with reference expressions, you can't do this:

 ```